MapColonies/mc-models/README.md

 added schemas should be written according to the fallowing rule:

-- \$ref to other file should include full url. the domain of this service is 'mc-models'.
+- \$ref to other files must be relative path.
 - types will be generated only for files that ends with ".base.json".
 - all schemas must be under tge "Schema" directory.
 - in order to prevent duplicates types generation (this will cause code generation to fail) and allow easier modification the schemas should be split to multiple files: